hubmapconsortium/antibody-api/scripts/README.md

 # Scripts

+There are scripts for running, testing, linting, and establishing a shell to a Docker container.
+There is also a script for building/updating the API generated from the OpenAPI spec.

+## OpenAPI Script

+The script './scripts/build_openapi_client.sh' will create/update the client API from the OpenAPI specification located at './antibody-api-spec.yml'.
+The client will be built in the 'hu-bap-antibody-api-client' directory.

+## Docker Scripts
 These scripts package the docker "magic".
 They must be run from the repo root folder.

 They all startup Docker containers locally, and so they all need Docker to be running locally.

-## Linter
+### Linter

 This will run the python linter over the python code and displays the quality.

-## Local
+### Local

 This will start the service locally.
 The server will be available on [http://localhost:5000](http://localhost:5000).